 On top of that, set up as a royal deer hunting park in 1662, Phoenix Park still proudly presents its wild herd of deer.
 The animals run wild in the forest and occasionally show themselves to the visitors when crossing the road.

 15. Take a Walk in St. Stephen’s Green Park

 Once the hustle and bustle of Dublin makes you want to look for a temporary refuge, head over to St. Stephen’s Green.
 Located in the heart of the city, the park throws at you all of Ireland’s forty shades of green (with some yellow tones in fall) and fresh air.
 Often, it’s just a few minutes walk depending where you start from that separate you from a green oasis with a lake and plenty of benches to relax and read.

 16. Seek Solitude in Iveagh Gardens

-If St Stephen’s Green Park still seems too busy, seeking solitude in Iveagh Gardens of Dublin is one of the best things to do next.
-With its beautiful fountain, rosaruim, and significantly less people, it’s a perfect place to end the day full of exploration.
+If St. Stephen’s Green Park still seems too busy, seeking solitude in the Iveagh Gardens of Dublin is one of the best things to do next.
+With its beautiful fountain, rosarium, and significantly fewer people, it’s a perfect place to end the day full of exploration.